pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 The container consists of:
   - A neurodocker base container that installs FSL and python
   - Mount points for:
-    - fs-bin
+    - `/fs-bin`: FreeSurfer binaries (compiled above)
-    - nr-bin (pw: adding niftyreg support to neurodocker would simplify our build.. todo)
+    - `/nr-bin`: NiftyReg binaries (compiled above) (pw: adding niftyreg support to neurodocker would simplify our build.. todo)
-    - fs-pkg (pw: this is only needed for one file.. todo)
+    - `/fs-pkg`: FreeSurfer pre-compiled packages (pw: this is only needed for one file.. todo)
-    - fs-sub
+    - `/fs-sub`: FreeSurfer's subject directory
-    - fs-infant-model
+    - `/fs-infant-model`: The infant model (todo define)
-  - A entrypoint script
+  - An entrypoint script, that:
-    - license managment (todo)
+    - Manages the FreeSurfer license (todo)
-    - model management (todo)
+    - Manages the setup of the infant model (todo)

 ## Invoke the container and run the infant pipeline